vermon-css/quickpeek-sm/README.md

 This plugin uses *replay system* that allows you to literally take place of any player by receiving the same frames that were generated for them.

 There is **sv_maxreplay** cvar which determines the number of seconds the engine keeps for replaying.
-Since the idea of the plugin is real-time spectating, the plugin, with some excess, sets this cvar to **1.0** and forces to send only the most recent frames.
+Since the idea of the plugin is real-time peeking, the plugin, with some excess, sets this cvar to **1.0** and forces to send only the most recent frames.
 But in order to drastically change the flow of frames later, need to fully update game information on the client.
-And it needs to send a lot of packets quickly.
+And it needs to send a lot of data quickly.
 Setting high updaterate will help you to increase speed of this.

-Also, we can't send a request for a full update too often, until the current update is completed.
-The plugin has an internal mechanism that takes into account ping to cope with it.
-I believe there are better options to find out whether the client is fully updated or not, but this one is enough.

 # Links
 [Demonstration](https://www.youtube.com/watch?v=ZoUhiFdZ-2g)